Statistical topology of the streamlines of a two-dimensional flow: Results

+where $I[B]$ is the indicator function of set $B$.
+The first term represents the mean flow on each topologically-defined area, taking the value $0$ on trapped areas and $\mu \hat{v}_0/(1 - a)$ on untrapped areas.
+The second and third term represent the mean-subtracted value of the flow on a specific topological area.
 Each of these terms represents a random variable with respect to the sampling of $\vect x$, with the first representing a Bernoulli random variable with the probability $a$ and magnitude $\mu \hat{\vect v_0}/(1-a)$, and the second two representing zero-mean random variables.
 Taking the variance of the velocity magnitude over space $\sigma^2 = \langle \vect v\cdot \vect v \rangle - \mu^2$, we get

 where $\sigma_A^2$ and $\sigma_{\neg A}^2$ represent the conditional variances of velocity in the trapped and the escaping areas respectively.
 The last two terms are strictly positive, yielding the inequality $\sigma^2 \geq \frac{\mu^2 a}{1 - a}$.
 Rearranging yields the following bound: